-Once the file has been opened you will be presented with the CAD Options (133) dialog box which needs confirming (usual scale is in millimetres) before you can begin tracing.
-Tracing then proceeds in the usual way, using rectangular or freehand zone drawing modes; recommended with Intelligent Snapping (83).
+Once the file has been opened you will be presented with the CAD Options solutions of the dialog box which needs confirming (usual scale is in millimetres) before you can begin tracing.
+Tracing then proceeds in the usual way, using rectangular or freehand zone drawing modes; recommended with Intelligent Snapping solution.